Shiny-Miner/Naming-screen-BW/README.md

 - Clone or download the repository and copy your FR rom to this directory and rename it to `BPRE.gba`.
+Do not forget to give path to Gnu make in user variables , just edit the Path to the GnuWin32's bin like here my path is C:\GnuWin32\bin

 - Before initiating the build, add `DEVKITARM` to environment by running:

 ```powershell